unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 ### Update ###

-We distinguish between two types of updates: an ownership change, and the management of DDoc properties (addition or update).
+We distinguish between two types of updates: an ownership change, and the management of DDoc properties (addition, update, or deletion).

 #### Ownership change ####